TheThingsNetwork/docs/doc/content/lorawan/regional-parameters/_index.md

   </tr>
 </table>

-The following table shows the bit rate (bits per second) that corresponds to each data rate (configured with spreading factor and bandwidth).
+---

+**NOTE**

-NOTE: Some network operators (like TTN) reduced the duty cycle further than ESTI recommends.
+Some network operators (like TTN) reduced the duty cycle further than ESTI recommends.
 These types of restrictions are called ‘Fair Access Policy’.
 For example, TTN’s fair access policy limits the uplink airtime to 30 seconds per day (24 hours) per node and the downlink messages to 10 messages per day (24 hours) per node.
 This is more restrictive than the lowest duty cycle (0.1%) allowed for uplink by the ESTI.

-NOTE: Calculating the **transmit time interval** (the time between two adjacent ToA slots) using duty cycle and ToA (per message) is out of the scope for this exam.
+---

 ### EU863-870 Data Rates

-Data rate is the number of bits that are transmitted per unit of time.
-With the LoRa modulation, the data rate depends on a few factors like spreading factor, bandwidth, and the coding rate.
-By default, the LoRa modulation uses the Coding Rate = 4/5.
+**Data rate** is the number of bits that are transmitted per unit of time.
+With the LoRa modulation, the data rate depends on a few factors like **spreading factor, **bandwidth**, and the **coding rate**.
+By default, the LoRa modulation uses the **Coding Rate = 4/5**.

-The following table shows the bit rate for each data rate configured with the spreading factor and the bandwidth.
+The following table shows the bit rate for each **data rate** (DR0 - DR6) configured with the spreading factor and the bandwidth.

-**DR0 - DR6 **are used for  LoRa modulation. **DR7** is used for **FSK** modulation and **DR8 - DR11** are used for **Long Range Frequency Hopping Spread Spectrum (LR-FHSS)**.

-**Table**: EU863-870 data rate configurations vs bit rate for LoRa modulation.

 <table>
   <tr>